joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/07/26/us/politics/fbi-texts-strzok-page-trump.html

 **Bears camp: Caleb Williams steps into middle of first scuffle, fires TD in hurry-up**\
-`The Bears had their first padded practice, and naturally their first dust-up.
+`The Bears conducted their first padded practice and, naturally, their first dust-up.
 Who went to break it up?
 No. 1 pick Caleb Williams. `\
 https://nytimes.com/athletic/5661239/2024/07/26/chicago-bears-caleb-williams-training-camp-scuffle/

 **Orioles to add right-hander Zach Eflin in deal with Rays: Source**\